Focus

 > The blind man in this week's Gospel comes to believe in the Savior, even though he cannot explain what happened to him; by contrast, the religious leaders, who presume that they already know everything, lack the ability to believe in something more.

 > Faith should not contradict what we know, but in the end it will always depend more on trust than on knowledge.
-The challenge for us is to admit that there are important mysteries we cannot completely explain and hopes we cannot justify without faith.
+The challenge for us is to admit that there are important mysteries we cannot fully explain and hopes we cannot justify without faith.

 For Reflection or Discussion